If you’ve read this far, you’ve probably already noticed that we care more about being a Christian church than a Presbyterian church.

 This system works well for us, but we don’t believe that our church is the “One True Church” or even that our system of church government is the only one authorized by the New Testament.

 It’s not a perfect system – after all, it is run by people.
 But when we make a mistake, we keep working to fix it.
-For several decades, many of us thought the General Assembly erred by prohibiting local churches from ordaining gays and lesbians, but finally . . .
+For example, many of us thought the General Assembly erred by prohibiting local churches from ordaining gays and lesbians, but finally . . .

-News Flash regarding the LGBT Community and Ordination!
+News Flash regarding the LGBTQ Community and Ordination!

 On May 10, 2011, a majority of the Presbyterian Church (USA)’s 173 presbyteries ratified an amendment to the church’s constitution to allow ordaining bodies – local church sessions for elders and deacons and presbyteries for ministers – more flexibility in determining individual candidates’ fitness for ordained office.
 What has changed is that persons in a same-gender relationship can be considered for ordination.
 The new wording states: